-NICE states the evidence of efficacy is adequate in quality and quantity.
-The guidance stated that the evidence on the safety of transaxial interbody lumbosacral fusion for severe chronic low back pain shows that there are serious but well-recognized complications.
-Therefore this procedure should only be used with special arrangements for clinical governance, consent and audit or research.
+The NICE guidance stated that the evidence on the safety of transaxial interbody lumbosacral fusion for severe chronic low back pain shows that there are serious but well-recognized complications.
+Therefore, this procedure should only be used with special arrangements for clinical governance, consent, and audit or research.
 NICE encourages further research into transaxial interbody lumbosacral fusion (NICE, 2018).